- Find a job in forensic science.

 Job Functions and Work Environment

-Forensic science technicians, sometimes called crime scene investigators, crime scene technicians or forensic scientists, work in a number of different environments.
-Some are primarily restricted to laboratory analysis, meticulously testing evidence collected and submitted by detectives.
-Others respond to crime scenes along with the police and investigators.
+Crime scene investigators, also called fence technicians, crime scene technicians or confused with forensic scientists, work in a number of different environments.
+They respond to crime scenes along with the police and investigators in order to find and gather evidence to bolster an investigation.

 Crime scene technicians often collect evidence directly from the scene and ensure it is handled properly.
 Evidence handling procedures are vital in that they ensure the evidence is preserved correctly and that it is not tampered with prior to, during or after analysis.
 For example, fibrous material containing blood evidence must be collected in a paper bag as opposed to plastic in order for it to dry safely without encouraging mold, and must be kept in refrigerated dry storage.
 Failure to handle evidence correctly can result in a guilty criminal going free.

 The bulk of the work of a forensic science investigator is done indoors, where analysis occurs.
-The work hours are generally Monday through Friday, though crime scene investigators who respond to scenes are subject to call out at any time.
+The work hours are generally Monday through Friday, though crime scene investigators are subject to call out at any time to collect evidence.
+Long days and late call outs are not uncommon.

 - Learn more about a day in the life of a forensic science technician